markrobinson85/knowledge/document_systray/README.rst

 Adds an icon and help modal window next to the chat icon to feature content from document_page.

-Javascript and CSS from web_planner module was used.
+Javascript, CSS and some XML from web_planner module was used.

 Installation
 ============